 It is obvious I am becoming a nuisance to a lot of the ECOWAS skeptics who feel ECOWAS is a wishful distant hopeless dream, by which nothing good can possibly come out of.
 The antagonists are quick to argue that if the member states political leaders who are closer to the citizens, have been nothing but failure to their people, how can the act of directly electing the same bunch of politicians to the level of ECOWAS make any difference?
 One of the common defence the ECOWAS skeptics put to me, apart from the use of "AFRICAN leaders are all incurably corrupt", is to ask me whether ECOWAS is a country?

-Anytime the question of whether ECOWAS is a country is pose at me, I find myself hesitating to say yes, when deep within me, the word no, is not an option.
-My inability to reply yes outright, has everything to do with the respect I have for the individuals asking me the question.
-I am fully aware most people are not inform enough to know what make an authority assume the status of a country.
+Anytime the question of whether ECOWAS is a country is posed at me, I find myself hesitating to say yes, when deep within me, the word no, is not an option.
+My inability to reply yes outright has everything to do with the respect I have for the individuals asking me the question.
+I am fully aware most people are not informed enough to know what makes an authority assume the status of a country.
 So since the average layman understands things by their basic conventional meaning, an entity is considered a country simply because everyone calls it a country.
-So to most, it is only a country if every one call it a country.
+So to most, it is only a country if everyone calls it a country.

-Who want to be a mytre, in the world of ethno tribally blind and indoctrinated zombies?
+Who wants to be a martyr, in the world of ethno tribally blind and indoctrinated zombies?
 So like most of the early Christians or Muslims, who found it difficult to disclose their beliefs and identity in the early days of their faith, Kofi Ali struggles to yes, ECOWAS is my country and I am a proud citizen of ECOWAS!

 The part that beat my imagination is why the ECOWAS skeptics seem to have no problem with the EU behaving like a country and has the features of a country.
 The ECOWAS skeptics see nothing wrong with the EU citizens having the right to vote directly in electing their EU MPs and the EU Parliament operates exactly like the Ghana parliament.